privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

 ## Why it exists

-During the transition to become a Crypto Agile EUDI compliant wallet, it was decided that Yivi would first implemented the OpenID4VP protocol the SD-JWT VC credential format.
+During the transition to become a Crypto Agile EUDI compliant wallet, we decided that the Yivi app would first implement the OpenID4VP protocol with the SD-JWT VC credential format.

 Since OpenID4VP is only meant for disclosures, there would be no way to get SD-JWT VCs into the Yivi app.
 It was therefore decided to extend the IRMA protocol to allow it to issue SD-JWT VC credentials together with our existing Idemix ones.